Skip to content

 Distribute iterations over the threads #pragma omp for !$omp do

-With the help of the above syntax the loops can be easily parallelised.
+With the help of the above syntax, the loops can be easily parallelised.
 The figure below shows an example of how the loops are parallelised.
 As we can notice here, we set the omp_set_num_threads(5) for the number of parallel threads that should be used within the loops.
 Furthermore, the loop index goes from 0 to 9; in total, we need to iterate 10 elements.

 In this example, using 5 threads would divide 10 iterations by two.
 Therefore, each thread will handle 2 iterations.
 In total, 5 threads will do just 2 iterations in parallel for 10 elements.